-Do you dream of starting a business from home, but you have no clue what type of business to start?
+Do you dream of starting a business from home but have no idea what type of business to start?
 Oh, believe me, I’ve been there!
-If you’re interested in being the boss and calling the shots, here are 30 small business ideas you can easily run from home!
+If you’re interested in being the boss and calling the shots, here is a list of the best small business ideas you can easily run from home!

 1. App Creator